Property-Based Improvement District (PBID) Renewal

 Where we are in the process

 The San Jose Downtown Property Owners Association (SJDPOA) is now finalizing the strategic planning phase of the renewal process.
 SJDA staff and the SJDPOA Board of Directors are working with Progressive Urban Management Associates (P.U.M.A.), a PBID renewal consultant, on a draft management plan for the district, including potential service additions and amendments as well as boundary expansion.
-Completion of the draft management plan is expected in late 2021 and will be publicly available.
+Completion of the management plan is expected in November 2021 and will be publicly available.
+Outreach to property owners within the district’s boundaries on the management plan and proposed services will also begin in November 2021.

 Current District Services